smartdevicelink/sdl_core_guides/docs/Lifecycle/ChangeControlBoard.md

 3. Facilitation
 4. Processes development and updates

-CCB team Lead can be assigned as proposal responsible.
+CCB Group Manager can be assigned as proposal responsible.

 ## **Delegation**